Founder & CEO

 Williams’ high-achieving high school academic record and All-State football honors earned him numerous academic and athletic scholarship offers from many of the nation’s leading colleges and universities.
 Ultimately, he selected Boston College (BC) and attended BC on a full football scholarship.
 In 1987, he earned an undergraduate degree in economics and began his career as an administrator at a New York City law firm for one year before attending St. John’s University School of Law (SJUL).
 In 1991, Williams graduated from law school with a concentration in labor law and worked as a litigator for one year with a New York City law firm before being appointed to serve as a special agent for the FBI.

 After several years of service and being recognized on numerous occasions by the FBI for his excellence and dedication as a law enforcement officer, Williams accepted the offer to serve as a federal prosecutor with the United States Attorney’s Office in the District of Connecticut.
-He prosecuted both white-collar and violent crime cases as an Assistant United States Attorney, and then transitioned into the world of professional sports with a position at the National Football League (NFL) in New York City where he worked on off-the-field policy issues.
+He prosecuted both white-collar and violent crime cases as an Assistant United States Attorney.

 A position with the NFL’s Jacksonville Jaguars followed wherein Williams negotiated player contracts and supervised several departments in the area of football operations.
 Under his guidance, the team was recognized as having the NFL’s Most Outstanding Player Development Program.
 He subsequently served as team president for the North Charleston Lowgators, an NBA minor league team that was spotlighted during its championship run in the ESPN reality series, Down Low – Life in the D-League.
 While with the NBA, the Charleston Regional Business Journal selected Williams as one of the city’s most influential “40 Under 40” business leaders.